-Recruiter Interview Questions for Nigerian Employers
+Recruiter interview questions for Nigerian employers

-About this role in Nigeria
+About recruiters in Nigeria

 In-house recruiters in Nigerian tech are most often technical recruiters supporting fast-growing engineering teams.
 Strong candidates have a sourcing playbook (LinkedIn Recruiter, GitHub search, community channels like Slack/Discord groups), can talk credibly to engineers about their work, and have a closing toolkit beyond compensation.
 The agency-to-in-house path is common; watch for candidates whose strength is volume placements (a transactional muscle) when the role requires deep relationship sourcing.